llyx97/sparse-and-robust-PLM/README.md

 ```

 #### Mask Training
-To perform mask training using CE loss, with a target sparsity of 50%, run
+To perform mask training using the CE loss, with a target sparsity of 50%, run
 ```
   bash scripts/mask_train/mask_on_plm_ft/plm_std_ft/std/mnli/0.5.sh
 ```